 A copy of the student medical insurance plan is available through the Office of Student Development or the Health and Counseling Center.
 The plan is mandatory and students are billed for this coverage.
 The premium is subject to final determination by the College's insurance carrier.
-If the student is adequately covered under a current policy, New England College insurance coverage can be waived upon receipt of a waiver form signed by the financially responsible party and a copy of the front and back of the student's insurance card.
-The form must be received by the end of the second week of classes.
+If the student is adequately covered under a current policy, New England College insurance coverage can be waived by completing the online waiver at www.studentplanscenter.com each semester. .
+The online waiver must be completed by the end of the second week of classes.
 However, College policy requires that all international students be covered under the New England College plan.
 This coverage cannot be waived.
 The College highly recommends that all students participating in Club Sports carry this insurance coverage.
 Any questions regarding health matters should be addressed to the Director of Health and Counseling Services.

 Summary of College Expenses

-Basic expenses for students at New England College during the 2012-2013 academic year are:
+Basic expenses for students at New England

+College during the 2013-2014 academic year are:

-Tuition \$31,394 Student Services Fee \$350 Room (Shared) \$5,750 Board (19 Meal Plan) \$6,684 Health Insurance \$350 to be determined Estimated Total \$44,528
+Tuition \$32,650 Student Services Fee \$350 Room (Shared) \$5,980 Board (19 Meal Plan) \$6,950 Health Insurance \ to be determined Estimated Total \$45,930 returned, less any outstanding charges, upon graduation or official withdrawal from the College.
+An official withdrawal requires both written notification of withdrawal and completion of a withdrawal interview.